KNOX ANDERSON ARCHIVE

 Purves drapery shop at the corner of West Port.
 One of the earliest photographs of a Dunbar shop.
 These premises were demolished and replaced.
 See next picture.

-The new!! building at 96 High Street owned an occupied by brothers Alec. and John Tait, Butchers
+The new building at 96 High Street owned and occupied by brothers Alec. and John Tait, Butchers

-Mr Nelson farmed at Newhouse and sold his produce in the Greengrocers fruit and sweet shop
+Mr Nelson farmed at Newhouse and sold his produce in the Greengrocers fruit and sweet shop.
+76 High St.

 This popular inn was run by Brothers Ollie and Willie Pott after the death of their father John.
 72 High St.